wgottwalt/gnu_modula2_playground/README.md

    mechanisms in makefiles quite annoying.
 4. Avoid small size optimizations (-Os).
 These result in very odd errors, especially if combined with wrappers around libs (libc.def).
+5. Do not use SHORTREAL (aka float) with the c-runtime wrapped printf function and the %f placeholder.
+In C %f is meant for doubles but also works with floats.
+This is not true for Modula-2.
+Here every variable assigned to the %s placeholder is always interpreted as double, producing really odd output.
+6. If you can use the c-runtime (libc.def), do so and avoid Modula-2 lib functions.
+They are slow, really really horrible slow.

 If you are on Arch Linux you could use my GCC 15 snapshot packages to get the latest Modula-2 support. (https://aur.archlinux.org/packages/gcc-snapshot)